Black Friday is just around the corner, and consumers everywhere will look to take advantage of the discount prices and do some Christmas shopping.

 What to do if you've been scammed

-- Contact your bank – This should be the top priority, particularly if you think money has already been withdrawn from your account.
-Replacing your cards and changing the security details immediately is advised, and if you have been scammed, your bank are obligated by law to refund you.
+- Contact your bank – This should be the top priority, particularly if money has already been withdrawn from your account.
+Replacing your cards and changing the security details immediately is advised, and if you have been scammed, your bank is obligated by law to refund you.

-- Contact Action Fraud – This is the UK's national fraud and cybercrime reporting centre.
-Run by the National Fraud Intelligence Bureau in conjunction with the City of London Police, you can contact them on 0300 123 2040 to report a scam or visit the website.
+- Contact Action Fraud – This is the UK's national fraud and cyber-crime reporting centre.
+Run by the National Fraud Intelligence Bureau in conjunction with the City of London Police, you can contact them on 0300 123 2040 to report a scam or visit the actionfraud website.

 - Contact the police on 101 – If you realize you've been scammed within 24 hours of the fraud taking place, get in touch.
 The quicker the better.

 Reset all your passwords and maximize account security.
-Choose strong replacements with a variety of upper and lower case letters, numbers and symbols.
-Many sites that hold your personal details – such as Gmail – allow you to add additional security measures, so make use of them.
+Choose strong replacements with a variety of upper and lowercase letters, numbers and symbols.
+Many sites that hold your personal details – such as Gmail – even allow you to add additional security measures, so make use of them.